mongodb/docs/REVIEWING.md

 ### What Not to Review

 Nothing is completely off-limits to a copy review of a PR -- if you notice a technical issue, it's best to call it out early.
-Copy reviewers should constrain their reviews to content within the scope of the JIRA ticket, or otherwise create tickets to address anything unrelated.
+Copy reviewers should constrain their reviews to content within the scope of the JIRA ticket, or otherwise create PRs to address anything unrelated.

 ## Technical Review